 To enter the U.S. as an F-1 student, you will need to obtain an F-1 visa at a U.S. Embassy or Consulate.
 You may apply for a visa up to 120 days before the start date on your I-20.

-What is the Application for Visa Certificate of Eligibility (I-20)?
+What is the Form I-20, Certificate of Eligibility for Nonimmigrant Student Status?

-Eligible students for F-1 status receive an I-20 form.
-You must obtain your I-20 form from Bates before you apply for an F-1 entry visa at a U.S. Consulate abroad, or a change of status if you are already in the United States.
+Eligible students for F-1 status receive a form I-20 from the Bates College Designated School Official (DSO) before they apply for an F-1 entry visa at a U.S. Consulate abroad, or a change of status if you are already in the United States.

-Canadian nationals must apply for an I-20 form and pay the SEVIS fee before appearing at immigration inspection at a port of entry.
+Canadian nationals must apply for a form I-20 and pay the SEVIS fee before appearing at immigration inspection at a port of entry.

 Who needs an I-20?

 - Non-U.S. citizens who have never studied in the United States;

 - Non-U.S. citizens who are transferring from a secondary school, college or university in the United States;

 - Non-U.S. citizens who are switching their current visa status to the F-1 visa; and,